abcdef150318/medical-appointment-no-show-analysis/report/medical_appointment_no_show_analysis_report.md

 - **Status** – Appointment outcome (Show-Up or No-Show)

 The dependent variable in this study is **Status (Show-Up vs No-Show)**.
 All other variables were analyzed as potential predictors of patient attendance.

+## Data Cleaning and Preparation

+The dataset was cleaned and prepared using SQL before statistical analysis.
+Data quality checks were performed to ensure accurate and reliable results.

+### Data Cleaning Steps

+- Removed duplicate records (none were found).
+- Checked for missing values across all variables.
+- Verified patient ages and retained valid observations.
+- Calculated **Waiting Time** as the number of days between appointment registration and appointment date.
+- Standardized categorical variables such as Gender and Appointment Status.
+- Created analysis-ready variables for statistical testing.

+After data cleaning, the final dataset contained **50,000 complete patient appointment records** for analysis.